Heych88/CarND-Capstone/README.md

-This is the project repo for Programming a Real Self-Driving Car, as apart of the final project of the Udacity Self-Driving Car Nanodegree.
+This is the project repo for Programming a Real Self-Driving Car, as  the final project of the Udacity Self-Driving Car Nanodegree.
 For more information about the project, see the Udacity project repository [here](https://github.com/udacity/CarND-Capstone).

+This project is the combined work of [Andre Meeusen](https://github.com/meeuw007), [Christian Marzahl](https://github.com/ChristianMarzahl), [Haidyn Mcleod](https://github.com/Heych88), [Kamil Kindziuk](https://github.com/kamil0123) and [Punnu Phairatt](https://github.com/LukePhairatt).

-A video of the project in action using the simulator can be seen below.
+A video of the project in action using the simulator can be viewed [here](https://youtu.be/5LJfvmMQwCw).

  [![Capstone project in simulator action](imgs/video.png)](https://youtu.be/5LJfvmMQwCw)